Matthew-K310/obsidian/7 - Personal/Work Stuff/Old Hurst AV Work/For Vista Light Setup.md

-## Hold red button and turn encoder to have fine control
+## Hold Red Button and Turn Encoder to Have Fine Control
-## First assignable button under pots is for intensity, pan, and tilt
+## First Assignable Button under Pots is for Intensity, Pan, and Tilt
-## Fourth assignable button, middle encoder is beam tightness for movers
+## Fourth Assignable Button, Middle Encoder is Beam Tightness for Movers